akashjorss/Transformers_Lectures/README.md

 This project is intended for educational purposes.
 Please respect the licenses of any third-party datasets and models used.

-## 👨‍🏫 Instructor Notes

-### Teaching Tips
-1. **Start with visualization** - Use the plotting utilities to show concepts
-2. **Encourage experimentation** - Modify hyperparameters and architectures
-3. **Connect to history** - Reference the included research papers
-4. **Focus on intuition** - Explain the "why" behind each technique

-### Assessment Ideas
-- Implement extensions to the provided notebooks
-- Compare different architectures on the same task
-- Write explanations of the mathematical concepts
-- Create visualizations of the learning process

 ## 🔗 Related Resources